pyunity/pyunity/docs/source/tutorial1.rst

 What is PyUnity?
 ================
-PyUnity is a Python port of the
-UnityEngine_, which was originally written in C++.
+PyUnity is a Python implementation of the UnityEngine_, which was originally written in C++.
 PyUnity has been modified to be easy to use in Python, which means that